Larouex/AzureIoTCentral/Raspberry Pi Gateway and BLE/Module03/README.md

 ```

 ### Install all the Tools for Visual Studio Code
 These are a set of tools we will use to develop our apps on the Raspberry Pi.
 You can open the Extensions sidebar with "Shift+Ctrl+X) or click the icon in the side navigator bar.
+Type the name of the extension and confirm you have it installed and it not, clock the "install" button for the software.

 ![alt text](../Assets/vs-code-python.png "VS Code Python")